agrawalsamarth/dwfinance_test/Q2/README.md

 	Please add the correct path to these libraries in the Makefile PLEASE BE EXTREMELY CAREFUL WHEN USING make clean

+MAKEFILE UPDATES:

+	In case you need to add the path to OpenSSL include folder Line 4 and 5 must be changed.
+And Lines 6,7,8 must be changed in order to add the libraries openssl, openssl cryptography and posix threads

 INSTALLATION: